rguthriemsft/terratest/examples/azure/terraform-azure-loadbalancer-example/README.md

 ```

 ## Load Balancer Module APIs
-* `LoadBalancerExistsE` checks if the given Load Balancer exists in the given subscription and returns true/false
+* `LoadBalancerExistsE` checks if the given Load Balancer exists in the given subscription and returns true if the load balancer exists, else returns false with err
-* `GetLoadBalancerE` checks if the given Load Balancer exists in the given subscription and returns a Load Balancer resource (or nil if not found)
+* `GetLoadBalancerE` checks if the given Load Balancer exists in the given subscription and returns a load balancer resource as specified by name, else returns nil with err
 * `GetLoadBalancerClientE` checks if the given Load Balancer exists in the given subscription and returns a Load Balancer client object (or nil if not found)
 * `GetPublicIPAddressE` checks if the given Public IP Address resource exists in the given subscription and returns a Public IP Address object (or nil if not found)
 * `GetPublicIPAddressClientE` checks if the given Public IP Address resource exists in the given subscription and returns a Public IP Address client object (or nil if not found)